 When a member comes to EVC to discuss a PNM, all EVC members should be in attendance.
 During this time, one member of EVC should be taking notes of what the member has come to discuss.
-While EVC may be multitasking during the meeting, EVC should be certain to give the member their full attention when they come in to discuss a PNM.
+While EVC may be multitasking during the meeting, EVC should be certain to give the member their full attention when she comes in to discuss a PNM.
 Use the below as a guide to lead an EVC meeting with a member coming in to discuss a PNM.

-- Who are you hear to discuss? - Which object of Article II do they excel at/do they not meet? - How do you know this information? - Could you see this member finding friends in this chapter?
-Who should they be paired with during the next round if they return? - As you know, EVC takes these comments very seriously.
+- Who are you hear to discuss? - Which object of Article II does she excel at/does she not meet? - How do you know this information? - Could you see this member finding friends in this chapter?
+Who should she be paired with during the next round if she returns? - As you know, EVC takes these comments very seriously.
 However, that does not mean the PNM will automatically be released or asked back based off this discussion as we have a great deal of information to consider (including recommendations, other votes, etc.).